-For information on how to work out deductions using a project pool, see Project pools on this page.
+For information on how to work out deductions using a project pool, see Project pools in the next column.

-Special transitional rules ensure that amounts of undeducted expenditure as at the end of 30 June 2001 incurred under the former special provisions for the mining and quarrying and mineral transport industries remain deductible over the former statutory write-off periods - for example, over the lesser of 10 years and the life of the mine.
+Special transitional rules ensure that amounts of undeducted expenditure as at 30 June 2001 incurred under the former special provisions for the mining and quarrying and mineral transport industries remain deductible over the former statutory write-off periods - for example, over the lesser of 10 years and the life of the mine.